Martin Rythovius: Bishop of Ypres

 With the establishment of new bishoprics in the Low Countries in 1559, Philip II of Spain nominated Rythovius to the see of Ypres.
 Pope Pius IV confirmed the nomination on 10 March 1561.
 On 2 November 1561 Rythovius was consecrated bishop by Antoine Perrenot de Granvelle in Brussels Minster.
 He was installed in his see, St Martin's Cathedral, Ypres, on 11 November, the feast of St Martin.

-On 26 April 1563 Rythovius departed Ypres to join the Low Countries delegation to the final sessions of the Council of Trent.
+On 26 April 1563 Rythovius departed Ypres to join the Low Countries delegation to the final sessions of the Council of Trent, also called the Tridentine Council.
 He arrived on 21 June the same year, taking part in sessions 23 (on seminaries), 24 (on marriage), and 25 (on purgatory, saints and indulgences).
 In the session on marriage he was one of the most outspoken opponents of the proposal to make parental consent a necessary precondition for a valid marriage.
 He returned to Ypres on 7 February 1564.
 From 1564 until 1577 he held a diocesan synod annually on the Tuesday after Pentecost.
 In 1565 he opened the diocesan seminary in Ypres, the first to be founded in accordance with the Tridentine decrees.
 On 8 July 1566 the cathedral canons agreed to adopt the new Tridentine liturgy.